A point-of-care test based on electrochemical immunosensor for simultaneous determination of three significant inflammatory markers.

 The experience of the research team, which has been systematically involved in PPROM problematic since 2008 and is one of the most productive team in this field, not only in the European context.

-Technology is owned by University Hradec Králové together with University of Pardubice.
-Czech patent application PV 2021-401 was submitted (priority date 31/08/2021).
+Technology is owned by University Hospital Hradec Králové together with University of Pardubice.
+Czech patent application PV 2021-401 (priority date 31/08/2021) and PCT application PCT/CZ2022/050080 (priority 21.
+08. 2022) was submitted.
 Technology is currently going through Proof of Concept stage of development.
 Potential application is IVD test - POCT is intended to be used my medical facilities that take care of pregnant women esp. regional hospitals or perinatology centers.

 Chief physician of the Perinatology Center